rmjarvis/TreeCorr/docs/patches.rst

 In both cases, the result should be equivalent to what you would get if you could hold the catalogs fully in memory, but the peak memory will be much lower.
-The downside is that this usage will generally take somewhat longer -- probably something like a factor of 2 for typical scenarios, but this of course depends heavily on the nature of your calculation, how fast your disk I/O is compared to your CPUs, and how many cores you are using.
+The downside is that this usage will generally take somewhat longer -- probably something like a factor of 2 for typical scenarios, but this depends heavily on the nature of your calculation, how fast your disk I/O is compared to your CPUs, and how many cores you are using.